 What are the requirements?

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-There are a few train stations in Hamburg to start your route from including Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.
-In Copenhagen you have a few train station options to choose from for your arrival including Copenhagen, Amagerbro St. Holm (Dalslandsgade) and Copenhagen, Islands Brygge St. (Oerestads Boulevard).
+Some of the Hamburg train stations to Copenhagen you can start your journey from include Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.
+Similarly, some of the arrival train stations in Copenhagen include Copenhagen, Amagerbro St. Holm (Dalslandsgade) and Copenhagen, Islands Brygge St. (Oerestads Boulevard).

-Omio customers traveling this route depart most frequently from Hamburg Hbf and arrive in Copenhagen, Amagerbro St. Holm (Dalslandsgade).
+When traveling this route, Omio customers are departing most frequently from Hamburg Hbf and arriving in Copenhagen, Amagerbro St. Holm (Dalslandsgade).